 Remove the bowl from the stand mixer and add the sifted dry ingredients to the wet ingredients.
 Mix with a wooden spoon until well combined.
 Since the dough is soft, I will usually refrigerate it for about 30 minutes or so.

-So now for the drop cookie part or the cookie drop part…regardless… with a medium-sized cookie scoop, portion and drop the dough on a lightly floured surface.
+Now for the drop cookie part of the cookie drop part, regardless of the medium-sized cookie scoop, portion and drop the dough on a lightly floured surface.

 This is where I add an extra step; I roll each cookie drop between the palms of my hands before I roll them in icing sugar.
 You could, of course, frost these cookies, or you can also leave them plain.

-The last thing to do is to place them on a baking sheet that has been lined with parchment paper and bake.
+The last thing to do is place them on a baking sheet lined with parchment paper and bake.
 In just 8 minutes, this is what will come out of the oven…

-Once again, these are really a mildly spiced, not too sweet cookie.
-Now, if you are looking for a decadent rich cookie, I would refer you to these Dark Chocolate Espresso Snowcap Cookies.
+Once again, these are really mildly spiced, not too sweet cookies.
+Now, if you are looking for a decadent, rich cookie, I would refer you to these Dark Chocolate Espresso Snowcap Cookies.

 You can tell that these drop cookies truly have moist, cake-like qualities…

-- The dough batter can be refrigerated overnight; the next day simply roll and bake.
+- The dough batter can be refrigerated overnight; the next day, roll into a ball and bake.

 - Powder the palms of your hands with a little icing sugar if you find that the dough is too sticky.

-- These chocolate cookies have a wonderful dome-shaped, make sure to leave enough space in between the cookies on the parchment paper (1½-2 inches)
+- These chocolate cookies have a wonderful dome-shape; make sure to leave enough space in between the cookies on the parchment paper (1½-2 inches)